renukadeshmukh/Yelp-Dataset-Challenge-2015/README.md

 			Important Functions :

-Task 2: Prediction of restaurant ratings with respect to user.
+## 2. Task: Prediction of restaurant ratings with respect to user.
 	a.
 User-Business attribute model

 		1.PreProcessing :

 			Important Files :